-The message that a well-presented home fetches a higher sale price is clearly finding an audience across Melbourne, so I’ve decided that the time is ripe to eulogise the terrible open, by listing the top-five sure-fire ways to ruin an open for inspection (that I’ve seen):
+The message that a well-presented home fetches a higher sale price is clearly finding an audience across Melbourne, so our editor Lisa Davis decided that the time is ripe to eulogise the terrible open, by listing the top-five sure-fire ways to ruin an open for inspection.

-1. Take a shower, or better yet, still be in bed, during your open.
+1. Take a shower, or better yet, still be in bed, during the open.

 This one should probably be called “forget to tell the tenants you changed the inspection time” or “don’t encourage reluctant tenants to help with the sale process”; but there’s nothing quite like the frustrated, apologetic look on a real estate agent’s face when they have to tell prospective buyers that they can’t actually show them the bathroom because “the tenant’s in the shower”.